snerpton/textbox-multiple-character-limited/README.md

 1. Install Node JS and Karma (see above) - done
 2. Build demo datatype - done
-3. Get a test or two running to show Node/Karma/Jasmine running, perhaps testing true === true - one (see Test 1 and Test 2)
+3. Get a test or two running to show Node/Karma/Jasmine running, perhaps testing true === true - done (see Test 1 and Test 2)
-4. Build some proper tests - currently stuck!
+4. Build some proper tests (Test 3) - currently stuck!